Google TV (operating system): Competitors and controversies

 Cable providers as well as content providers did not participate in the Google TV platform due to it allowing access through a web browser rather than authenticated apps which could enforce geolocation and international copyright restrictions.
-NBC, ABC, Fox, CBS/The CW and Hulu blocked Google TV enabled devices from accessing their web content through the platform's entire life.
-As of November 22, 2010, Google TV devices were also blocked from accessing any programs offered by Viacom's subsidiaries.
-Of the cable and satellite providers, only Dish Network (formerly Echostar), had embraced Google TV and promoted it by offering customers a discount on the Logitech Revue.
+NBC, ABC, Fox, CBS/The CW, Hulu, and Viacom blocked Google TV enabled devices from accessing their web content through the platform's entire life.
+Of the cable and satellite providers, only Dish Network had embraced Google TV and promoted it by offering customers a discount on the Logitech Revue.
 In contrast, the Android TV ecosystem has all the major American television networks and streaming providers' apps.

 In January 2014, Google filed a UDRP case against the owner of domain names androidtv.com and xbmcandroidtv.com.
-The domain names were owned Exo Level, Inc. and were registered with GoDaddy in November 2006.
+The domain names were owned by Exo Level, Inc. and were registered with GoDaddy in November 2006.
 In March 2014, Google's case was denied.